What is Li-Fi?

 The speed is down to the way in which it transmits data — by using Visible Light Communication (VLC), data is sent between networks by LED lights that flicker incredibly fast.

 The technology does have one major limitation — because it relies on visible light to work, it can’t pass through walls like this….

 ok..I make it easy to understand… look it

 Li-Fi and Wi-Fi are quite similar as both transmit data electromagnetically.
 However, Wi-Fi uses radio waves while Li-Fi runs on visible light.

-The tiny changes in the rapid dimming of LED bulbs is then converted by the ‘receiver’ into electrical signal.
+The tiny changes in the rapid dimming of LED bulbs are then converted by the ‘receiver’ into the electrical signal.

 Li-Fi vs Wi-Fi